 Chigger bites start to itch within hours of the chigger attaching to the skin.
 The itch stops after a few days, and the red bumps heal over 1–2 weeks.

-Treating Chigger Bites
+How Are Chigger Bites Diagnosed?

 Call your doctor's office if:

-- over-the-counter creams or lotions don't help the itching
+- Over-the-counter creams or lotions don't help the itching.

-- a bite looks infected (watch for warmth, redness, swelling, tenderness, or pus)
+- A bite looks infected (watch for warmth, redness, swelling, tenderness, or pus).